Likhith257/DevOps_jenkins_setup_pipelining/README.md

-# Jenkins with Python Project Integration
+# Jenkins with Python Pipelining Project Integration

-This repository explains how to set up Jenkins, configure it to pull a Python project from GitHub, and execute a Python script.
+This repository demonstrates how to set up Jenkins, configure it to pull a Python project from GitHub, and execute a Python script in a CI/CD pipeline.

 ## Table of Contents
 - [Introduction](#introduction)